* If you live in California, you also have a Health Maintenance Option (HMO) available. See below for details.

 - Expenses that count toward meeting your out-of-pocket maximum include medical plan coinsurance and copays, prescription drug coinsurance and copays and amounts you pay toward the deductible.
 Amounts above the reasonable and customary charge for out-of-network care do not count toward your out-of-pocket maximum.

-Here are your premium costs for the medical plans.
+Here are the premium for the CDHP and PPOs.

 |CDHP||Basic PPO||Enhanced PPO|

 Here are your premium costs for the Kaiser HMO.

 If you use tobacco products (cigarettes, chew and/or electronic cigarettes), you’ll pay an additional $125 per month for your medical benefits.
 This surcharge will be waived if you’re participating in a smoking cessation program at the time you enroll.
 For more information on the smoking cessation program, contact Blue Cross Blue Shield at 866-412-8795.